YanhuiJessica/Chictf-Writeups/docs/blockchain/voting_vault.md

     }
     ```

 - There is a potential loss of precision when calculating votes.
-Specifically, the number of votes calculated based on the total number of locked GREY could be greater than the number of votes obtained by locking the same amount of GREY several times
+Specifically, the number of votes calculated based on the total number of locked GREY could be greater than the number of votes accumulated by diving the same total amount of GREY into multiple locks

     ```js
     function _calculateVotes(uint256 amount) internal pure returns (uint256) {